datarobot/datarobot-user-models/task_templates/3_pipelines/3_r_lang/README.md

 The expected arguments to the fit method should remain the same, although the internal functionality can be tweaked to use different modeling or preprocessing techniques.

-Inside you will find an .init hook, which loads required libaries and a fit hook that makes predictions.
+Inside you will find an .init hook, which loads required libraries and a fit hook that makes predictions.

 ### To run locally using 'drum'